usssi/YouTube-MPC/README.md

 2. Ensure the extension is ON (check for the Green or Yellow colored icon in your Chrome toolbar).
 Select your active Bank using Numpad `/`, `*`, `-`, or `+`, or by clicking the desired bank button (A/B/C/D) in the extension panel (opened via the toolbar icon).
 3. While focused on the YouTube video player, find your sample points and press `Ctrl + Numpad (1-9)` to instantly map/record the current time to that key (while pressing `Ctrl` check for Red colored icon in your Chrome toolbar).
 4. Perform your samples!
 Press `Numpad (1-9)` anytime while on the YouTube page to trigger playback from your saved cue points. (`Numpad 0` stops playback).
 5. Need to fine-tune?
 Click the YouTube MPC icon to open the control panel.
-Here you can manually edit timestamps with two-decimal (`.00`) precision, rename banks, switch playback modes, and Save/Load your banks.
-(Remember, keyboard shortcuts only work when the YouTube page/tab itself is active, not when the popup panel is focused).
+Here you can: manually edit timestamps (click the time value) with `.00` precision (up to 99999.99s, press Enter or click away to save); **double-click a pad name (e.g., "PAD 1") to assign a custom label**; rename banks (double-click bank button); switch playback modes; and Save/Load your banks.
+(Remember, keyboard shortcuts work on the YouTube page, not the panel).

 ## Demo Banks